KirilBangachev/Geometric-Graph-Embeddings/README.md

 - paper.pdf explaining our methods.
 - SphericalWorld folder with implementtaion for the $L_2$ spherical geometric graphs.
 - ToricWorld folder with implementtaion for the Manhattain toric geometric graphs.
-- CityExperiment folder with data and python processing notebook for the cities experiment.